Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Introduction

 One still can expect non-semisimple ribbon categories to provide combinatorial relatives of Donaldson--Floer invariants, an idea notably promoted by Crane and Frenkel in \cite{CF94}.
 The first work in this direction, due to Bobtcheva and Messia, was an elaborate extension of the Hennings--Kauffman--Radford (HKR) non-semisimple invariants of closed 3-man\-i\-folds to 4-di\-men\-sion\-al 2-han\-dle\-bod\-ies (up to 2-de\-for\-ma\-tions) \cite{BM02}.
 The construction relies on the presentation of 4-di\-men\-sion\-al 2-han\-dle\-bod\-ies in terms of Kirby tangles, with dotted and undotted components corresponding to 1-han\-dles and 2-han\-dles respectively.
 Hennings' evaluation based on the integral of a ribbon Hopf algebra is generalized by assigning special central elements to the two types of components.
 Unfortunately, no interesting candidates for these central elements were found, except for the known ones reproducing WRT and HKR invariants, and hence all the examples discussed by Bobtcheva and Messia essentially reduce to invariants of the 3-di\-men\-sion\-al boundary, together with the signature.

 Our next result provides a conceptual explanation for this phenomenon.
 Indeed, all the constructions mentioned above were tested on factorizable ribbon categories, which are finite ribbon categories whose braiding satisfies the non-degeneracy condition recalled in Section~\ref{S:unimodular_factorizable_categories}.
-However, in the factorizable case, the functor $\KLF : \RHB \to \calC$ of Theorem~\ref{T:main_4-dim} factors through a boundary functor $\partial : \RHB \to \FRCob$ with target the category of connected framed relative 3-di\-men\-sion\-al cobordisms of Section~\ref{S:framed_relative_cobordism_category}.
-More precisely, the boundary functor $\partial$ sends every 4-di\-men\-sional 2-han\-dle\-bod\-y $W$ to the framed relative 3-di\-men\-sional cobordism determined by its boundary $\partial W$ and by its signature $\sigma(W)$.
-Furthermore, under additional assumptions on the ribbon structure of $\calC$, the construction is independent of the signature too, in the sense that it factors through a forgetful functor $\FrgtC : \FRCob \to \RCob$ with target the category of connected relative 3-di\-men\-sion\-al cobordisms without framings.
+However, in the factorizable case, the functor $\KLF : \RHB \to \calC$ of Theorem~\ref{T:main_4-dim} factors through a boundary functor $\partial : \RHB \to \FRCob$ with target the category of connected framed 3-di\-men\-sion\-al cobordisms\footnote{All cobordisms considered in this paper are actually \textit{relative} cobordisms, see Section~\ref{S:signature_defects}.} of Section~\ref{S:framed_relative_cobordism_category}.
+More precisely, the boundary functor $\partial$ sends every 4-di\-men\-sional 2-han\-dle\-bod\-y $W$ to the framed 3-di\-men\-sional cobordism determined by its outgoing boundary $\partial_+ W$ and by its signature $\sigma(W)$, see Sections~\ref{S:relative_handlebodies} and \ref{S:signature_defects}.
+Furthermore, under additional assumptions on the ribbon structure of $\calC$, the construction is independent of the signature too, in the sense that it factors through a forgetful functor $\FrgtC : \FRCob \to \RCob$ with target the category of connected 3-di\-men\-sion\-al cobordisms without framings.
 Thus we have the following result.

 \begin{theorem} If $\calC$ is a factorizable ribbon category, then $\KLF : \RHB \to \calC$ factors through a unique braided monoidal functor

 meaning there exists a unique commutative diagram of the form